OllieKampo/aloy/README.md

     - Support playing over socket connection.
 - Block breaker game using PyGame,
 - Control interface for robots,
+- Control and path planning simulator GUI for robots,
 - More efficient data holders and multi-table data holders that you can attach to other classse and objects to capture performance statistics,
 - Benchmarking tools.